Liz Doyle has been painting for about 20 years. Since attending a foundation in art course at Aberystwyth University in the late nineties

-She has been living in a very rural, rugged location in Donegal in the North West of Ireland since 2007 and this wild and beautiful place has a strong influence on her work.
-Her studio is a converted stone stable with windows to the West and East and there are skylights that produce a shifting downward block of light, creating angles and light patches that are often absorbed into the structure of her paintings.
+She has been living in a very rural, rugged location in Donegal in the North West of Ireland since 2007.
+This wild and beautiful place has a strong influence on her work.
+Her studio is a converted stone stable with windows to the West and East.
+There are skylights that produce a shifting downward block of light.
+Creating angles and light patches that are often absorbed into the structure of her paintings.

 Processes such as pouring and the taking of ‘prints’ by lifting areas of wet paint from one work and transferring it to another result in vibrant colours and rich surfaces.

 Since 2018 Doyle has been represented in the USA by Mark Borghi Fine Art in New York.
 In Ireland she exhibits in regular solo and group shows at GreenFuse gallery in Westport, County Mayo as well as several other venues around the country.
 She has recently been accepted as a member of the Ulster Society of Women Artists